-founded in the backdrop of the cardinal principles already set out in the NEP 2006.
+The objectives of the NBAP, enumerated in the paragraphs that follow, are founded in the backdrop of the cardinal principles already set out in the NEP 2006.
 The most important of these principles is that human beings are at the centre of sustainable development concerns.
-The other relevant principles on which the objectives are premised include: Right to development; Precautionary approach; Economic efficiency, Entities with incomparable qualue (Box 4); Equity; Public trust doctrine; Decentralisation; Integration; Preventive actions; and Environmental offsetting.
+The other relevant principles on which the objectives are premised include: right to development; precautionary approach; economic efficiency, entities with 'incomparable' value (Box 4); equity; public trust doctrine; decentralisation; integration; preventive actions; and environmental offsetting.
 These principles, which have an established genecology, provide the necessary overall guidance for the implementation of the objectives.
 The objectives are broad-based and relate to current perceptions of key threats and constraints to biodiversity conservation.
 These may accordingly evolve over time.
-The objectives are to be realized through various strategic interventions by different public authorities at Central, State and local Government levels.
-They are to also form the basis of diverse partnerships.
+The objectives are to be realized through various strategic interventions by different public authorities at Central, State and local government levels.
+They are also to form the basis of diverse partnerships.

-4.1 Strengthening and integrating in situ, on farm and ex situ conservation
+4.1 Strengthening and integration of in situ, on-farm and ex situ conservation

-To protect and conserve through in situ, on farm and ex situ conservation, major national bio-geographic zones, critical ecological systems and genetic resources, which are essential for life support, livelihoods, food and nutritional security; and are in consonance with the national economic growth and broad conception of human well-being.
+?
+To protect and conserve through in situ, on-farm and ex situ conservation, major national bio-geographic zones, critical ecological systems and genetic resources, which are essential for life support, livelihoods, food and nutritional security; and are in consonance with the national economic growth and broad conception of human well-being.